Submit Requests for funding to respOnd to COVID-19

 October 2020 – September 2021

-As this situation continues to develop, PIERCE COUNTY CONNECTED will post focus areas for funding.
+As this situation continues to develop, PIERCE COUNTY CONNECTED will post focus areas for any additional funding.

 PIERCE COUNTY CONNECTED Funding Committee